Facial Feminisation Podcasts | GenderGP, a 3-part series

 “The GenderGP Podcast aims to provide information, insight and inspiration to those on their own gender journey.
 It also aims to be a valuable source of information for family, friends, and anyone looking to understand more about this wonderfully diverse community.”

-Part 1.
+Episode 1.
 The basic concepts in facial feminisation theory

 Alexandra Hamer has dedicated most of her career to studying facial gender and how facial feminising surgery applies based on the anatomical differences between people who are identify as AMAB (assigned-male-at-birth) and AFAB (assigned-female-at-birth).
 She not only specialises in understanding what makes a face look feminine or masculine, but also has spent decades observing the impact of FFS surgery on trans faces, with many hours of surgical observation sessions to understand better what happens in the operating theatre.